Luke 10 – The Sending of the Seventy

 “And heal the sick there, and say to them, ‘The kingdom of God has come near to you.’”

 a.
-And heal the sick: The healing was important because it showed that though the Kingdom of God had come with power (as everyone expected it would), and the power was evident in acts of mercy and kindness (which was not expected).
+And heal the sick: The healing was important because it showed that the Kingdom of God had come with power (as everyone expected it would), yet the power was evident in acts of mercy and kindness (which was not expected).

 b.
 Say to them, “The kingdom of God has come near to you”: This meant that the healing was a part of their preaching.
 As part of healing the sick, they described what the kingdom of God was about from what Jesus had taught and shown them.